 The Mawphlang Sacred Forest in Mawphlang village has an amazing variety of plants, flowering trees, orchids and butterflies.
 However, what makes the forest more intriguing is its strange rule – you cannot take anything from the forest, not even a dead leaf.
 The locals believe that taking anything from the forest will upset the deity that protects this forest and the person will be punished with sickness or death!
 Also, visitors to this forest have reported a deep sense of calm and tranquility while exploring the forest, which is best done with a local guide.
 Strange enough to visit, isn’t it?

 A trip to Meghalaya is incomplete without a boat ride on the surreal Dawki river.
-The crystal clear waters with an emarald green hue mysteriously calm your senses and infuse your body with freshness.
+The crystal clear waters with an emerald green hue mysteriously calm your senses and infuse your body with freshness.
 We have seen travelers reporting a brief swim in the river as one of their best experiences on an offbeat Meghalaya tour.
 To complete the experience, we recommend staying in one of the adventure camps for the night.

 Dawki is best visited in the winter months of November to February, while the summer and spring months make up the offseason time.

 The Assam tour package is incomplete without Kaziranga safaris.
-Home to the world’s largest population of Indian one-horned rhinoceros, tigers, elephants and many migratory birds, Kaziranga National Park is a World Heritage Site.
-You ought to take an elephant ride as well as a jeep safari to explore the huge park completely with all its natural marvels.
+Home to the world’s largest population of Indian one-horned rhinoceros, tigers, elephants, and many migratory birds, Kaziranga National Park is a World Heritage Site.
+You ought to take an elephant ride as well as a jeep safari to explore the huge park complete with all its natural marvels.
 It is absolutely thrilling to sit atop an elephant while it wades through little ponds in the forest.

 The evenings are best spent exploring the areas around and offer a sneak-peak into the local Assamese culture.
 If you’re lucky, you might be able to catch the highly energetic Assamese dance at Orchid Park, which also houses other flora and fauna for nature enthusiasts.